Gain a comprehensive baseline knowledge of strategic workforce planning that you can apply in the workplace

 In theory, some of these newer models, for example virtual and project-based structures, allow increased flexibility to respond to change.
 However, they are not always introduced uniformly, and in practice often bring other issues that affect change management, for example ability to share knowledge and to operate efficiently.
 They may also impact communication or employee commitment, which themselves have implications for change effectiveness.
 People can feel isolated or lose some of the identity or routine that they’d become accustomed to.

 Some key issues have a negative impact on effective change management.

 Individual change initiatives are not always done as part of a wider coherent change plan.
 For example, a change that considers a new structure, but fails to establish the need to introduce new systems or processes to support such a structure, is less likely to succeed.

 Lack of effective project management and programme management disciplines can lead to slipped timings, achieving desired outcomes and ensuring that the projects do deliver as planned.
 Insufficient relevant training, for example in project management, change management and leadership skills, can all impact negatively on the effectiveness of any change initiative.

 Poor communication can be linked to achieving effective change in various ways.
-For example, imposed change can lead to greater employee resistance (see below).
+For example, imposed change can lead to greater employee resistance (see below) or misaligned expectations.

 Change initiatives can also be over-managed, with too much energy spent on project management and too little on enacting change.